vivekkandasamy/Udacity-courses/Data structures and Algorithms nanodegree/3. Basic Algorithms/Readme.md

 The first algorithm is used to find the __pivot point__ and the second algorithm is used to find the __index__.

 ### Time and Space complexity
 The time complexity for both binary search algorithm is O(log(n)) and their sum will also be same.
-The space complexity is O(log(n)) due to recursive function.
+The space complexity is O(1).

 ## Problem 3: Rearrange Array Digits